jonghkim/keras-seq2seq-models/README.md

 *Work-in-Progress*

-This is a project to learn different s2s model based on Tensorflow keras api.
+This is a project to learn different s2s model based on Tensorflow keras api

 ## Models
 - Vanilla seq2seq model